whiprandolph/bestseller/Part 2 - Symptoms of the Root Disease/07 - Endless Predation When the Root Disease Takes Hold.md

 The Nootka soon allied with neighboring groups and successfully killed all of these conquistadors.
 They saw how important it was to their culture's survival to protect themselves from predators.

 This taught me the importance of maintaining that internal baseline of mutual respect.
 Once a culture allows disrespect and tolerates predators, there is no end to the trouble.

+### Non-Predatory Leadership is Unstable in Unhealthy Cultures

+Of course, not all authority figures engage in predatory behavior or serve the rich.
+Some leaders, such as Jacobo Árbenz in Guatemala or Salvador Allende in Chile implemented policies that benefited the poor at the expense of the rich.
+And both were taken out in coups by high-ranking military and business officials.

+Why is it so hard in unhealthy cultures to get leaders elected who actually seek to serve all the people, including the poor?
+And why are they so quickly replaced when they do get to power?

+Healthy cultures and unhealthy cultures are both stable.
+In healthy cultures, when everyone stands for what's right and generosity is the norm, the people wouldn't tolerate a selfish leader, and he or she is quickly replaced.

+When people learn not to stand for what's right in unhealthy cultures, and the economy rewards selfishness so that there are a few rich and many poor, the rich wouldn't tolerate a generous leader who might threaten their wealth and privilege, and they'd be sacked.

+This shows clearly the path to living in a society with true servant-leaders: create a culture where everyone stands for what's right, and no one rules over anyone else.